simolus3/drift/docs/content/migrations/tests.md

       If you are using the `make-migrations` command, tests are already generated for you.

-While migrations can be written manually without additional help from drift, dedicated tools testing your migrations help to ensure that they are correct and aren't loosing any data.
+While migrations can be written manually without additional help from drift, dedicated tools testing your migrations help to ensure that they are correct and aren't losing any data.

 Drift's migration tooling consists of the following steps: